- Written by Dr.Mehmet Demircioglu

-Rash versus ordinary itching
+Rash signs beyond ordinary itching

 Details that help identify the trigger